johnjones4/JohnJonesFour.com/src/posts/2021-11-01-go-serverless-twitter-meme-bot.md

 ---
 layout: post
 title: "How To Write a Go/Lambda based Twitter Meme Bot"
-description: "It's been a while since I wrote a fun bot, so on Sunday evening I cracked my knuckles, set up a new repo and wrote a bot I've been thinking about for a little while: a \"pep talk\" generator themed after Apple's hit show Ted Lasso."
+description: "What's more fun than a pep talk by a Coach Ted Lasso bot?!"
+githubs:
-github: johnjones4/pep-talk-generator
+  - johnjones4/pep-talk-generator
 ---

 ![Coach Lasso](/images/lasso.jpg)